intelligent002/interview-assignment/README.md

 - **Express.js**: Used in the `worker` service to expose Prometheus metrics.

 ### Packages and Libraries
-- **kafkajs**: Kafka client for Node.js, used for interacting with Redpanda.
+- **kafkajs**: A Kafka client for Node.js, used for seamless interaction with Redpanda.
-- **ioredis**: Redis client for Node.js, used for leader election, rate limit storage, and Pub/Sub messaging.
+- **ioredis**: A Redis client for Node.js, facilitating leader election, rate limit storage, and Pub/Sub messaging.
-- **mongodb**: MongoDB driver for Node.js, used for data storage.
+- **mongodb**: The MongoDB driver for Node.js, providing a connection to the data store.
-- **prom-client**: Used for collecting metrics to expose to Prometheus.
+- **prom-client**: A library for collecting and exposing metrics to Prometheus.
-- **winston**: Logging library, configured to output logs in JSON format.
+- **winston**: A robust logging library configured for JSON output to ensure consistent and structured logs.
-- **bottleneck**: Initially used for rate limiting but later replaced due to limitations.
+- **bottleneck**: Initially used for rate limiting but was later replaced due to its limitations in handling the project's requirements.
+- **didyoumean2**: A package used in the `cli` service for correcting user-input city names to enhance user experience and prevent incorrect API responses.

 ### Infrastructure Services
 - **Kafka (Redpanda)**: Message broker for decoupling services and enabling asynchronous communication.